 10 DAYS TO REQUEST A DMV HEARING

 It is also important that you understand the action that the California Department of Motor Vehicles (DMV) will take against your driver's license.
 If arrested for DUI with a blood alcohol content of .08 percent or greater, if you are on probation for a DUI, or if you refused to submit to the required chemical test, there will be two separate proceedings against you: a criminal case in court and an administrative case with the DMV.
 If your license was taken from you at the time of your arrest, you should have been given a temporary license that is good for 30 days.
 Within 10 days of your arrest, either you or your attorney must contact the DMV and request a hearing.
 If this is not done, your license will automatically be suspended 30 days after your arrest date.
 The length of the suspension will depend on whether you've had any previous DUI convictions and whether or not you refused to take the breath or blood test (required after you have been placed under arrest).
-Contact an experienced DUI lawyer immediately to learn how your DUI arrest will impact your driver's license.
+CONTACT a experienced DUI lawyer immediately to learn how your DUI arrest will impact your driver's license.
 Berglund Law Office, P.C. will also represent you at the DMV hearing, which is a completely separate proceeding from the criminal case.

 DUI CAN INVOLVE ALCOHOL, DRUGS, OR BOTH

 You can be arrested for DUI if your ability to drive is impaired.
 The impairment can be caused by alcohol, marijuana, prescription drugs, illegal drugs, or any combination thereof.
 The DUI laws not involving injury or death are set forth in Section 23152 of the California Vehicle Code.
 If your blood alcohol content (BAC) measurement is .08 or higher, as measured by a breath or blood test, you will be charged with violating Sections 23512(a) and 23152(b).
 If officers arrested you because they suspected you were under the influence of drugs, you will be charged with violating Section 23152(e).
 If you were under the influence of both alcohol and drugs, you will be charged with violating Section 23152(f).
+The DUI Laws involving injury can be located in Section 23153 of the Vehicle Code.
+The punishment and consequences for a DUI with injury conviction are much more severe.

 In light of the legalization of recreational marijuana, the Los Angeles Police Department and other law enforcement agencies are on a heightened alert for drivers that have used marijuana.
 More officers are being trained in drug recognition and how to recognize drug impairment.
 Nevertheless, if you have a good DUI Lawyer on your side it can be difficult for prosecutors to prove DUI drug cases in court.